Tag: digital

 What is in this PEAK Matrix® Report

-• The assessment is based on Everest Group’s annual RFI process for the calendar year 2022, interactions with leading digital twin service providers, client reference checks, and an ongoing analysis of the digital twin services market
+• The assessment is based on Everest Group’s annual RFI process for the calendar year 2023, interactions with leading technology providers, client reference checks, and an ongoing analysis of the DXP market.

 Related PEAK Matrix® Assessments